From 1868 O/S Plan IX/11 - SC 265822 |

 Abbey Clay Works, St. John's, 2nd Feb., 1869.

-Shortly after this time the railway fom Douglas to Peel via St Johns was built along the Neb flood plain north of the river, it opened in 1873 and as noted on the Museum's copy of the list of mills that the site was destroyed by Railway construction with the wheel going to Kella Mills - T Brew's own account of Kella Mills states that the wheel came from Ballig Brick works which would appear to have bought the machinery from the Abbey Clay works.
+Shortly after this time the railway fom Douglas to Peel via St Johns was built along the Neb flood plain north of the river, it opened in 1873 and as noted on the Museum's copy of the list of mills, that the site was destroyed by Railway construction with the wheel going to Kella Mills - T Brew's own account of Kella Mills states that the wheel came from Ballig Brick works which would appear to have bought the machinery from the Abbey Clay works.

-However some of the buildings, possible the cottages + house remained, possibly as ruined as it appears squatters used them.
+Some of the buildings, possible the cottages + house remained, possibly as ruined as it appears squatters used them.

 By 1898 it would appear that the owners had lost interest in the site as the Manx Sun, Saturday, 16th July 1898 notes: